Wernfried/xml-twig/README.md

 - **Read XML Document in chucks**

-  The key feature of this module is to read and process XML files in chunks.
-You need to create handler functions for elements you like to process.<br>
+   The key feature of this module is the ability to read and process XML files in chunks.
+You need to define handler functions for the elements you want to process.

-  The most notable difference to other parsers is the `purge()` and `purgeUpTo()` method.
-The parser reads the element and you decide how long you need to keep it in the memory.
-  In many cases you will purge it immediately after you have used it but in some cases you may keep the element for later use.
-The parser knows the element position in the XML-Tree.
+   A major difference compared to other parsers is the  `purge()` and `purgeUpTo()` methods.
+The parser reads an element, and you decide how long to keep it in memory.
+In many cases, you will purge the element immediately after processing it, but in some situations, you might want to retain it for later use.
+The parser keeps track of the element’s position within the XML tree.

    ```js
    function bookHandler(elt, parserObj) {